Shadow of Your Love

-"Shadow of Your Love" is a song by the American hard rock band Guns N' Roses, originally released as a B-side in 1987.
-It was later released in an alternate take as a single in 2018, which entered at 31 on the Mainstream Rock chart in its May 12, 2018 edition, and peaked at the week of June 23 the same year.
-It would later be included in the 2020 re-issue of the band's Greatest Hits album.
+"Shadow of Your Love" is a song by the American hard rock band Guns N' Roses, originally released as a B-side in 1987 and in the Live From The Jungle EP in 1988.
+It was later re-recorded as a single in 2018, which entered at 31 on the Mainstream Rock chart in its May 12, 2018 edition, and peaked at the week of June 23 the same year.
+It would later be included on the Super Deluxe version of Appetite for Destruction and in the 2020 re-issue of the band's Greatest Hits album.

 Background

 "Shadow of Your Love" was written by Axl Rose and Izzy Stradlin from Hollywood Rose with help from Rose's friend Paul Tobias (Tobias later was a member of Guns N' Roses from 1994 until 2002).
-Rose mentioned being inspired by Thin Lizzy in writing the lyrics, and wrote the song in "about 7 minutes".
+Rose mentioned being inspired by Thin Lizzy in writing the lyrics and wrote the song in "about 7 minutes".

 The song was first recorded by Hollywood Rose, with an original demo and two remixes later being released on The Roots of Guns N' Roses compilation.

 Steven Adler explained the background of the song: "The first song we played in rehearsal was 'Shadow of Your Love,' and Axl showed up late.
 We were playing the song, and right in the middle of the song Axl showed up and he grabbed the microphone and was running up and down the walls screaming.
 I thought, 'This is the greatest thing ever.'
 We knew right then what we had."

 In 1998, former Hollywood Rose guitarist Chris Weber sued Rose over songwriting credits, claiming he co-wrote "Shadow of Your Love" (and "Back Off Bitch" from Use Your Illusion I).